 Permanent Heat: Customers that have either a new home or occupied home, that have central heat running, should not have any issues with the cold weather affecting the flooring installation.
 Once installers get the materials and their tools in the home, the installation should work just like on any other day.

 Small Projects: Putting new carpet in a living room or bedroom, new vinyl plank in a bathroom, any of these one-day projects should be a piece of cake for a professional installer.
-For these smaller type projects, there is no need to delay the installation.
-Homeowners can jus get it done and move on to the next one.
+For these smaller type of projects, there is no need to delay the installation.
+Homeowners can just get it done and move on to the next one.

 Conclusion - Can You Install Flooring In The Winter?

-As mentioned above, the biggest issue with starting and completing a winter flooring project is heat.
+As mentioned above, the biggest issue with starting and completing a winter flooring project is heating.
 Homeowners need to have their central heating system running and set at a controlled temperature.
 99% of the flooring products in the marketplace require permanent heat in their product warranties.
 Any installation that occurs without heat, might void the product warranty.

 As a homeowner, any concerns about temperature and weather should be discussed with a flooring professional.
 Since installers usually guarantee their installation work for a period of 12 months, most installers will be honest with a homeowner, and will not want to perform any product installation, if the conditions are not right.

 Winter floor covering installations are perfectly fine.
 It sometimes simply requires a little additional planning and preparation.
 For example, homeowners need to understand the outside conditions and plan accordingly.
-Installer tools, length of project and space for moving furniture need to be discussed.
+Installer tools, length of the project, and space for moving furniture need to be discussed.
 In some cases, it might be best for the homeowner to get the project done, and in some cases, it might be better for the homeowner to wait until they have warmer weather. as we have said several times in this article, it's all about the heat.
-If there is not permanent heat, the installation should not happen.
+If there is no permanent heat, the installation should not happen.